Maria Sakkari: 2020: Solid results, top 20 debut, win over Serena Williams

-2021: First & second major semifinals, WTA finals, top 10 debut
+2021: First two major semifinals, WTA Finals, top 10 debut

-Sakkari started off the season strongly making the quarterfinals of Abu Dhabi without dropping a set with wins over Anastasia Potapova, Coco Gauff and Garbiñe Muguruza.
+Sakkari started off the season strongly making the quarterfinals of the Abu Dhabi Open without dropping a set with wins over Anastasia Potapova, Coco Gauff and Garbiñe Muguruza.
 She then came from a set down to upset top seed Sofia Kenin before losing to eventual champion Aryna Sabalenka in straight sets.
 She then backed this up with a semifinal appearance at the Grampians Trophy before losing to Anett Kontaveit in a three set thriller.
 However, she was unable to match her previous success at the Australian Open falling in three sets to Kristina Mladenovic.
 She rebounded with a quarterfinal appearance in Doha losing to eventual champion Muguruza, in straight sets.
 She crashed out of the Dubai Championships to eventual finalist Barbora Krejčíková in the first round.
 However she bounced back in Miami.
 She beat her opening opponents Arantxa Rus and Ludmilla Samsonova in the second and third rounds, respectively, for the loss of six games combined.
-She then saved six match points in a three-set thriller against surging American Jessica Pegula to reach her third WTA 1000 quarterfinal.
+She then saved six match points in a three-set thriller against surging Jessica Pegula to reach her third WTA 1000 quarterfinal.
 There she faced Naomi Osaka who had not lost a match in over a year and was on a 23 match-winning streak.
 Sakkari caused one of the upsets of the tournament in defeating the second seed in straight sets.
 With the win, she ended Osaka's chances of reclaiming the world No. 1 ranking and reached the biggest semifinal of her career.
 She then faced Bianca Andreescu for a place in the final but was herself defeated in a third set tiebreaker.

 Sakkari made her first ever Grand Slam semifinal at the French Open after beating Katarina Zavatska, Jasmine Paolini, Elise Mertens, Sofia Kenin, and defending champion Iga Świątek, ending the 11-match, 22-set Roland Garros winning streak of the 2020 champion.
 She became the first woman from Greece to reach a Grand Slam singles quarterfinal and later semifinal.
 It was also the first time in major history that two Greek players (Sakkari and Tsitsipas) were in the semifinals of a Grand Slam championship.
-However, Sakkari then lost to Barbora Krejčíková in the semi–finals, despite having one match point.
+However, Sakkari then lost to Barbora Krejčíková in the semifinals, despite having one match point.